-AACC offers the following Associate of Applied Science (A.A.S.) degrees in this area of study.
-The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you the skills to enter the workforce.
-In some cases, AACC has entered into agreements allowing this degree to transfer to select colleges.
-Where that is the case, it's noted with the degree below.
+AACC offers the following Associate of Applied Science (A.A.S.) degrees.
+The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.

-This degree offers successful graduates opportunities in positions of counseling, mental health, children, families, the elderly, and corrections.
-The two-year HUS degree program provides students with the skills and knowledge needed to succeed in areas such as counseling, psychology, and social work.
+This degree offers you opportunities to pursue positions in counseling, mental health, children, families, the elderly and corrections.
+This two-year program provides you with the skills and knowledge needed to succeed in areas such as counseling, psychology and social work.

-AACC offers a certificate in Addiction Counseling which will enhance students skills in counseling individuals, families, and groups, assessment training, treatment planning, prevention and other topics related to addiction.
+AACC offers a certificate in Addiction Counseling which will enhance your skills in counseling individuals, families, and groups; assessment training; treatment planning; prevention and other topics related to addiction.

-The Human Services (HUS) Certificate program gives employees and volunteers associated with helping agencies increased knowledge and upgraded skills in the human services areas.
-The certificate program is a great way for students to test their interest in the field before committing to the degree program.
+The Human Services (HUS) Certificate program gives you increased knowledge and upgraded skills in the human services areas.
+The certificate program is a great way for you to test your interest in the field before committing to the degree program.
 The requirements for the certificate can be applied toward the Associate of Applied Science degree in human services.

 With a degree or certificate in human services, you may pursue higher degrees and careers in:

 Addiction counselors work in a variety of settings, including: